 - decreased sex drive

-- other family members with chronic kidney disease
+- have other family members with chronic kidney

 Glomerular Filtration Rate (GFR)

-Your doctor may order a urine test to look for albumin.
-This is a protein that can be passed into urine when your kidneys are damaged.
+is a protein that can be passed into your urine when your kidneys are damaged.

 Blood Creatinine Test